Nukesor/comfy-table/README.md

 A fixed set of features that just work for "normal" use-cases:

 - Normal tables (columns, rows, one cell per column/row).
+- Cell spanning (colspan and rowspan) for complex layouts.
 - Dynamic arrangement of content to a given width.
 - Some kind of manual intervention in the arrangement process.